Every well balanced yoga practice combines elements of movement, breath and relaxation.

 What are the effects?

 Stretching connective tissue helps to increase and maintain natural range of motion in the joints.
-Regular practice of Yin will help you to stay mobile, flexible and supple even when you age.
+We loose it throughout the life due to aging and seated lifestyle.
+Regular practice of Yin will help you to stay mobile, flexible and supple even when you get older.
 On the mental level practice of Yin increases concentration and body awareness, releases stress and helps to calm down.

 Learn to control your breath and become a master of your nervous system.